 *Parchment Paper to line the pan

 *Lemon Squeezer.
-I use an electric one that keeps the seeds from dropping through (see below) but any kind of squeezing apparatus is fine (the electric one is also very fast and preferable for anyone who has wrist problems, arthritis, etc.)
+I use an electric one that keeps the seeds from dropping through but any kind of squeezing apparatus is fine.

 *Food Processor and/or Blender-- Food Processor is easier to get into but the blender does a smoother job for the fruit portion of the recipe.